Bob Dylan sued under NY's sex abuse law • Chuck Schumer raps • A shanda for former Folksbiene CEO - Jewish Telegraphic Agency

 - The school has launched a capital campaign to renovate the space.

-Exterior work is approaching completion on a 14-story Upper West Side condominium that will house Shaare Zedek Synagogue and, pending negotiations, Kehilat Hadar on it first floor, YIMBY reports.
+Exterior work is approaching completion on a 14-story Upper West Side condominium that will house Shaare Zedek Synagogue and, pending negotiations, Kehilat Hadar on its first floor, YIMBY reports.

 - The congregation won approval in 2019 to sell its building at 212 West 93rd St. to the condo developers.
 The demolished building was constructed in the early 1920’s and dedicated in 1923.